elevationtools/anyform/docs/future_work.md

 - Consider creating the output dir and stage output dirs automatically so `ctl` scripts don't have to.
+  - Also delete the standard output dir during "down".

 - Option to select and filter stages.